radixsh/lin-127-final-project/README.md

 Gender for now, education level later

 ### Features to guess gender and education level:
-- sentence length (number of words in each verbalization)
+- word count (sentence length; number of words in each verbalization)
+- act_tag:
 	- presence of fillers ("uh", "um")
 	- number of questions vs statements
 	- 1st person vs 3rd person pronouns ("I"/"me" vs "we" vs "you" vs "they")
 - number of times they got interrupted???

 See if the data is skewed/biased (are there more examples of men/men than